SVCE-ACM/A-December-of-Algorithms/README.md

 ### **December 12 - Reversing a Singly Linked List**
 - **Problem**
-  - Taking a singly linked as the input the output has to be another singly linked list having the reverse of the initial linked list
+  - Given a singly linked list, output a linked list containing the same elements but in reverse order.
+  - `Optional:` Complete the task without creating a new list.
+I.E., reverse the linked list in-place.
 - **Example**
   ```
   Input: